Once you have been nominated for an exchange

 For exchanges within Europe, Erasmus +

-If you have been nominated for exchange studies in Europe, you must complete and submit a Learning Agreement (LA), which is a mandatory tripartite contract for exchanges in Europe.
-Download the Learning Agreement form below, fill it out, and email it to the international coordinator at your department within one month of starting your exchange.
-Contact your coordinator if you need help filling out the form.
+If you have been nominated for exchange studies in Europe, you must complete and submit an Online Learning Agreement, which is a mandatory tripartite agreement for exchanges in Europe.

 Apply for Erasmus+ grant

 As an exchange student within Erasmus +, you are eligible for an Erasmus+ grant.
 Currently, the grant is 400–460 euro per month, depending on the destination.
 If you travel to your destination by train, you can apply for a rail travel grant.

 Prepare for your trip